 About 30% of patients affected by bicuspid aortic valve disease develop complications.
 They can be very serious, even life-threatening.
 BAV patients need to be carefully monitored and treated by a heart specialist

 The most common complications are:

 - Heart Failure.
 Over time, a defective aortic valve will wear out the heart muscle.
-Shortness of breath, fatigue, leg swelling ensue.
+Shortness of breath, fatigue, leg swelling ensues.

 - Aortic Aneurysm and Dissection.
 This complication needs to be treated in one BAV patient out of five.
 The underlying connective tissue disorder that causes BAV can also weaken the walls of the aorta.
 As the aorta loses its strength it stretches and turns into a dangerous aneurysm.
 Untreated aneurysms can burst or develop a dissection with devastating consequences.
 We follow our BAV patients very carefully to choose the proper timing for a surgical intervention before rupture or dissection occurs.

 Most patients with BAV are recommended to consider surgical treatment of their disease when they have

 - ascending aortic aneurysm larger than 4.5 cm

 The best option is currently a minimally invasive operation through a 2″ incision on the right side of the chest as described in this page and in our surgical video.
 Our results have been excellent and most patients can enjoy all the benefits associated with a minimally invasive approach, including a fast recovery, less bleeding, and the lowest chance of infection as well as a superior cosmetic result and minimal pain.
 Most patients can be back home two to three days after surgery and back to work in two weeks.

 Consider traveling to a specialized center and consulting a surgeon with minimally invasive expertise to treat your disease.
 It is worth your time and effort.

 The aortic valve can be either repaired or replaced.
 Several options are available for replacement.